-Main experts (MS PL, RTA and Component Leaders), all engaged at the stage of the preparation of the proposal, shall represent the administration of the selected Lead MS and, in case of consortium, Junior MS(s).
-Only during the preparation of the initial rolling work plan or subsequent work plans may arise the need of specific expertise (STEs) available only from other MS(s).
-That necessary expertise may be foreseen and incorporated in the work plan in agreement with the Beneficiary PL.
-The participation of such STEs shall not exceed the 5% of the costs under the budget heading III "Mandatory Results" (Section 4.1.7 of the Twinning Manual).
+The main experts - MS PL, RTA and Component Leaders - engaged at the stage of the preparation of the proposal, shall represent the administration of the selected Lead MS and, in case of consortium, Junior MS(s).
+During the preparation of the initial rolling work plan, or subsequent work plans, there may arise the need for specific expertise (STEs) available only from other MS(s).
+Such expertise may be foreseen and incorporated in the work plan in agreement with the Beneficiary PL.
+The participation of such STEs shall not exceed the 15% of the costs under the budget heading III "Mandatory Results" (Section 4.1.7 of the Twinning Manual).